CryptozombiesHQ/cryptozombie-lessons/3/06-ownable.md

       }
 ---

-One issue with our `setKittyContractAddress` function is that because it's `external`, anyone can call it.
+Did you spot the security hole with this function?

-This is a security hole, because that means anyone could change the address of the CryptoKitties contract and break our app.
+Because `setKittyContractAddress` is `external`, this means anyone can call it.
+That means anyone who called the function could change the address of the CryptoKitties contract, and break our app for all its users.

 To handle cases like this, one common practice that has emerged is to make contracts `Ownable` — meaning they have an owner who has special priveleges (you).